tamari92/kf2-tournament/rules.md

  There is a grace period of **8 hours** between bans cast.
 Once one team makes their ban, the other must make their choice within that timeframe to avoid penalties.

-#### 3.3.1a - Penalties
-There are various penalties in place on Map Bans, as follows:
-- If the first team to ban is unavailable or does not respond to the call, **the second team shall choose the map(s) to play**
-- If the first ban is made, but the second team does not make their ban within the grace period, **the first team shall choose the map(s) to play**
-- If both teams fail to make their bans or respond to the call, **the Tournament Directors shall choose the map(s) to play**

-#### 3.3.1b - Equality
-To establish an equally competitive setting, **all teams playing in a given round will be given the same subpool of maps.**

 #### 3.3.1a - Quarterfinals
 - 3 Maps in round pool
 - Each Captain bans 1 Map, leaving 1 Map to be played